Illumina/hap.py/doc/happy.md

   variant callers.
 * when indels have different representations, vcfeval outputs these as separate records, whereas xcmp normalizes them to be in the same VCF row if possible.
+  For creating ROCs, we need to associate ROC values in the query with variants in the truth file, which is currently implemented by using the QQ value from the query sample when present.
+If records end up in different rows, this is not possible.
   *NOTE: this is work in progress and based on a development version of vcfeval**
 * When it is necessary to preserve the original variant representation, vcfeval generally matches slightly more records than hap.py when the `--no-partial-credit`